pilarbarros/pilarbarros/README.md

 - 👋 Hi, I’m @pilarbarros
-- 👀 I’m interested in International Macroeconomics with a focus on the Environment
+- 👀 I’m interested in International Macroeconomics, working on topics in Environmental Econ
 - ⚡ Fun fact: I cannot start my day without a good Argentine mate 🧉

 <!---
 pilarbarros/pilarbarros is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.